 Within minutes of getting back to my office after doing a live interview on Radio Lincolnshire about the BBC TV Songs of Praise programme I was organising.
 I had a phone call from a lady who introduced herself as Secretary to Lord Cheshire.
 I knew, of course, that Wing Commander Geoffrey Leonard Cheshire VC had taken command of 617 Squadron from Wing Commander Guy Penrose Gibson VC, just weeks after the Dam Busters Raid.
-The Secretary wanted to make sure that Lord Cheshire, as the founder of the Cheshire Homes now was, would be invited to the Scampton event and I assured her that he was top of my list.
+The Secretary wanted to make sure that Lord Cheshire, in his capacity as the founder of the Cheshire Homes, would be invited to the Scampton event and I assured her that he was top of my list.
 In truth, Lord Cheshire wasn't actually top of my list because he had not been involved in Operation Chastise, the official name for the Dam Busters Raid, but he was certainly on my provisional list of VIPs to invite.
 Lord Cheshire's Secretary, however, had a second reason for telephoning me.

 "As soon as I heard your name on the radio a few minutes ago," she said, changing the subject abruptly, "I just had to contact you.
 Tell me, squadron leader, how do you spell your surname?"
 When I told her, she continued, "There are several variations of your surname in the Republic of Ireland but relatively few with your spelling.
 Are you by any chance related to Archbishop Joseph Cunnane in Ireland?"